Fre0077/Transcendence/README.md

   players:Player[]  // an array of player UUIDs and statuses }

-Note that if the 'ingame' propery is set to true the players are expected to join the game specified in gameID, since someone successfully STARTed the lobby.
+Note that if the 'ingame' propery is set to true the players can join the game specified in gameID, since someone successfully STARTed the lobby.

 Here is a brief explaination on how to use all the methods: